 The NDEE participates in the Water Wastewater Advisory Committee (WWAC) loan and grant preapplication screening process.
-WWAC participants include the NDHHS-DPH representing the DWSRF program, the U.S. Department of Agriculture-Rural Development (USDA - RD) for their water and wastewater grant and loan programs, the Nebraska Department of Economic Development (NDED) for the Community Development Block Grant (CDBG) program, and NDEE for the CWSRF programs.
-Through a week long Kaizen event that took place the beginning of December of 2019, NDEE worked with other members of the Water Wastewater Advisory Committee to improve the application and project review process which in turn will maximize funding to Nebraska communities for water and wastewater infrastructure improvements.
-The new process that was developed will be on a six-month trial period.
-The WWAC will still reviews the project pre-application and then provides the applicant funding assistance options that best meet the project funding need.
-While the committee provides a recommendation, it is ultimately the applicant's decision on which funding option best suits their community needs.
+WWAC participants include the U.S. Department of Agriculture-Rural Development (USDA - RD) for their water and wastewater grant and loan programs and the NDEE for the CWSRF and DWSRF programs.
+Through a week long Kaizen event that took place at the beginning of December of 2019, the NDEE worked with other members of the WWAC with a goal to improve the application and project review process to maximize funding to Nebraska communities for water and wastewater infrastructure improvements.
+The new process that was developed has been working smoothly and there have been several positive feedbacks from communities appreciating the changes to help streamline information for their projects.
 The common pre-application form and guidance are included in Appendix G. Project owners may also contact the individual agencies directly without going to the WWAC.
-It is important to note that the NDED relies on the ranking systems in this IUP as their initial step for determining the eligibility of a community for their grants.